jonlpersson/ed-latimore/site/_posts/2022-07-21-big-ideas-from-how-to-fail-at-almost-everything-and-still-win-big.md

 In short, he thinks setting goals is for losers.
 Instead, he recommends that you have a system instead.
 Many of the stories he shares and the lessons he learned from them detail how to build these systems.
 A natural part of the construction process is acquiring new skills.
 Adams explains in detail how each added skill increases your chance of succeeding.

-He doesn’t simply tell you that adding skills is important; the man devotes an entire chapter, 43 pages, &nbsp;to listing the specific skills you should learn and how those skills will bring you closer to the life of your dreams.
+He doesn’t simply tell you that adding skills is important; the man devotes an entire chapter, 43 pages, to listing the specific skills you should learn and how those skills will bring you closer to the life of your dreams.

 One of the most interesting things I took from the book is that a collection of mediocre skills, when combined, can give you an incredible advantage and unique positioning.
 Adams hammers home the lesson that it’s better to be a C+/B- in many things than an A+ at only one.
 This type of thinking is counterintuitive, but it’s hard to argue with someone who has had such success.